NiX3r/Appwrite-Minecraft-Database/README.md

 ### 📣 Where to use local and where remote variables?

 Local variables are those that don't save in the database.
-And on the other way, remote variables are those that save in the database.
-So you can use local variables as much as you want and they'll be never shown in the database.
+On the other hand, remote variables are those that are saved in the database.
+That means you can use local variables as much as you want, and they'll never be stored in the database.
 Fun fact: You can create a local variable and then just set it as remote and vice versa.

 ### 📣 Types of variables

-You can play with several variables types.
-If you once choose them you cannot change them (must delete and then create again).
+You can use several variables types.
+Once you choose the type, you cannot change it - you must delete and then create in again to override the type.

 Types: